Perfecting Your Golf Swing: Important Lessons from Ben Hogan

-Shoal Creek azaleas are bright enough to rival Augusta’s this year, and it’s a grand place for perfecting your golf swing.
+Shoal Creek’s azaleas are bright enough to rival Augusta’s this year, and it’s a grand place for perfecting your golf swing.
 Golf is the shining star of Shoal Creek, and golfers of all levels make this community their home.

-The last lesson is something intangible.
-You can’t see it with your eyes or fix it with a new grip, new clubs, or weeks of lessons, though they will most likely lower your score.
+The sixth lesson is something intangible.
+You can’t see it with your eyes or fix it with a new grip, new golf clubs, or weeks of lessons, though they will most likely lower your score.
 It’s the most powerful lesson from Hogan’s life.
 In fact, it’s one of the four most important lessons taught by the game.
 Golf teaches integrity and etiquette, to be sure.

 “Nobody had to work as hard as Ben to play golf,” the late Byron Nelson said.
 “Nobody.”

 The Hogan story also teaches courage.
 Remember, he captured that 1950 U.S. Open 16 months after that near-fatal crash on a two-lane road that left him with a broken collarbone, a smashed rib, a double-fractured pelvis, and a broken ankle.
 So many golfers would’ve hung up their hats after such a hardship.

 “People have always been telling me what I can’t do,” he said once.
 “I guess I have wanted to show them.
-That’s been one of the driving forces of my life.
+That’s been one of the driving forces of my life.”

 Golf, and championship courses like Shoal Creek, offer plenty of challenges that seem to tell golfers what they can’t do.
 But the human heart and Ben Hogan’s life tell a different story – a story of what can be done.